Royalty, vineyards, a desert and Dickens

 Whether you’re in search of palaces, castles, quaint villages or bracing seaside air, you can head to them all.
-As they are just a hop, skip and a jump away from the streets London.
+As they are just a hop, skip and a jump away from the streets of London.

-This varied blend of locations is a continuation from part 1 and part 2 of our day trips from London.
+This varied blend of locations is a continuation of part 1 and part 2 of our day trips from London.
 Within a short space of time, you’ll be winding your way through the luscious English countryside without a care in the world.

 Many of these tempting locations you’ll be able to reach by public transport, others due to practicality of time and accessibility you will need to jump in a car.

 Just an arrow throws away, and you’ll arrive at Rochester Cathedral.
 In 2004 this delightful Cathedral celebrated its 1,400th anniversary.
 The Norman/Gothic façade which can be seen today was built by a French Benedictine monk in 1080.

 Take a stroll around the Cathedral and visit the fascinating museum in the crypt.

 In more recent history Rochester and Medway were home Charles Dickens for 20 years.
 A few of Mr Dicken’s novels referenced Rochester, notably the Pickwick Papers and Great Expectations.

 Rochester is a charming town to stroll around, look out for the Huguenot museum and also Kings School, the second oldest school in the world.

 The immaculately kept abode is nestled within 8,000 hectares of lush landscape.
 However, Sandringham House itself is set within 24 hectares of attractively kept gardens.